 Private karaoke room is a safe and profitable entertainment option for your pub

-According to the guidelines entertainment should be limited to a maximum of 6 people together indoors, which is perfectly enough for a good karaoke party.
+According to the guidelines from May 17th, entertainment is permitted but limited to a maximum of 6 people together indoors and a maximum of 2 households, which is perfectly enough for a good karaoke party.

 Remember to take good care of hygiene by using protective mic covers and cleaning the mics after use.
 And of course sanitise the room between every group.